Chitkara University, Punjab

 Chitkara University is a private university located in Rajpura, Punjab, India.
 It offers undergraduate programs, post-graduate program and doctoral programs in fields of engineering, management, pharmacy, health sciences, nursing, hospitality, art & design and education.
 It was established and is managed by the Chitkara Educational Trust.

 History

 Chitkara University, Punjab started its way as Chitkara Institute of Engineering and Technology established in 2002 and affiliated to Punjab Technical University.
 The university was established in 2010 after being granted university status with the passing of The Chitkara University Act, 2008 in 2009.

-Chitkara's 50 acre main campus is located 33.1 km from Chandigarh.
+Chitkara University's 70-acre main campus is located in Jansla Village, Rajpura, Punjab, along the Chandigarh-Patiala National Highway (NH-64), which is 33.1 km away from Chandigarh.

 Academics

+Academic programmes

+Chitkara University offers a wide range of academic programmes across a variety of disciplines, including engineering, technology, business, health sciences, pharmacy, design, and media.

+Some of academic programmes offered by Chitkara University include: